seanbreckenridge/mal-notify-bot/README.md

 touch token.yaml
 ```

-This uses a file in this directory called `old` which caches the already printed entries; if one was to start this on a new server, it would send every entry since it hasn't sent any yet.
+This uses a file in this directory called `old` which caches the already printed entries; if one was to start this on a new server, it would send every entry since it hasn't sent any yet (it doesn't know which ones are 'new').
 You can use my [`mal-id-cache`](https://github.com/seanbreckenridge/mal-id-cache) repository as a base, by reading in the SFW/NSFW IDs for anime, and saving those to a file named `old`.
 The format is just a text file, with one entry per line.

+Could create the initial 'old' file by running:

+`curl -s 'https://raw.githubusercontent.com/seanbreckenridge/mal-id-cache/master/cache/anime_cache.json' | jq -r '.sfw + .nsfw | .[]' >'old'`

 put your bots token in `token.yaml` with contents like: